-NOTE: Filters L1, L2, L3 display the total current and voltage harmonic distortion for phases 1, 2, and 3, respectively.
+NOTE: Filters L1, L2, L3 and N display the total current and voltage harmonic distortion for phases 1, 2, and 3, and the neutral channel respectively.

 5.3.4 MEASUREMENT OF EXTREME AND MEAN VOLTAGE AND CURRENT VALUES 🗔

 The sub-menu displays the RMS, maximum, minimum and average values for voltage and current, as well as the instantaneous positive and negative voltage and current peaks.